mxcl/PromiseKit/Documentation/Installation.md

-# Xcode 8 / Swift 3
+# Xcode 8 or 9 / Swift 3 or 4

 We recommend CocoaPods.